ChrstphrHll/npc_gen/students/Helera Urkensvall.md

 year: 3
 guild: Burk
 partyID: 9
+tags:
+- Halfling
+- Barbarian
+- Exploration
+- 3rd
+- Burk
 ---
 # Helera Urkensvall
 ---
 ### Description
 - 3rd year Halfling Barbarian in Burk
-- straight strawberry blond hair that's parted to the left, Pale Brown eyes, and Brown skin
+- straight strawberry blond hair that's parted to the left, Green eyes, and Brown skin
 - Is Sociable and Cantankerous, and has Change as their ideal

 ### Organizations